justviliam/justviliam.github.io/_posts/2018-04-07-rescuetime.md

 This is the report, that was complete mindfuck for me.
 Almost 21 hours of Social Networking just in a week.
 Can you imagine?

 ![RescueTime productivity boost](/images/rescuetime06.jpg){:class="img-responsive"}
-It took me some time to make a shift and spend most of my time doing something that is valuable, instead of just bullshitting around.
+It took me some time to make a shift and spend most of my time doing something that matters, instead of just bullshitting around.
 And trust me, you can do the same.
 It will be a long journey, but well worth it.

 And don't get me wrong.
 Facebook or any other social platform could be very powerful.
 You just need to learn how to use it in order to get some value out of it.

 I use this simple trick for facebook.
 Every time I log in a private browsing mode.
 Which means, that facebook doesn't get saved in the browsing history.
 Also, I have to type in my login and password manually.
 All the time!

 And I am using plugin, which kills the Facebook feed.
 Yes.
-You will not see anything.
+You will not see any post.
 So you will not get distracted.

 If you want to try it, here are the links